 Liquidity risk is the risk that NWB Bank, although solvent, is at any given moment unable to meet its payment obligations due to insufficient financial resources or can only secure such financial resources at excessive cost.
 NWB Bank requires liquidity in its day-to-day business activities primarily to pay its operating expenses and interest or other payments on its debt or derivatives and replace certain of its maturing liabilities.
 The principal source of liquidity for NWB Bank is the wholesale lending markets.

-Credit markets worldwide experienced a severe reduction in liquidity and term-funding during the global economic and financial crisis.
-Continuing disruption, particularly in Europe during 2010, 2011 and the first part of 2012, mainly due to the sovereign debt crises associated with, amongst others, GIIPS, has resulted in liquidity and term funding remaining difficult to obtain and terms for certain borrowers being less favorable.
-In particular, in the second half of 2011 as the EU sought to agree on a further rescue plan for Greece, there was a significant liquidity problem as the interbank market, a traditional source of unsecured short term funding, was severely disrupted and US dollar funding for European banks was largely unavailable.
-Only the intervention of the European Central Bank and its long-term refinancing operations made available in December 2011 and February 2012 reduced this liquidity problem that was adversely affecting banks across Europe and also had shut many European banks out of the wholesale public markets.
-Any continuation of these problems and the perception of counterparty risk between banks which has increased significantly during the global economic and financial crisis, and has continued, could lead to continued or further reductions in access to traditional sources of liquidity, such as the debt capital markets.
-NWB Bank's access to the debt capital markets, its principal source of liquidity has been, and could in the future be, restricted or available only at a higher cost.
+Credit markets worldwide, including interbank markets, have experienced severe reductions in the availability of financing during prolonged periods in recent years.
+During 2011 and the first part of 2012, credit markets were disrupted mainly due to the sovereign debt crises associated with, amongst others, GIIPS, which resulted in liquidity and term funding being difficult to obtain and terms for certain borrowers being less favorable.
+Only the intervention of the ECB and its long-term refinancing operations made available in December 2011 and February 2012 reduced this liquidity problem that was adversely affecting banks across Europe and also had shut many European banks out of the wholesale public markets.
+Although the efforts of the ECB with the support of central banks have had a positive impact, if volatility were to return to the global credit markets it could have a material adverse impact on the availability of funding and the cost of obtaining such funding.

+In addition, the market perception of counterparty risk between banks has changed significantly as a result of the global economic and financial crisis.
+Uncertainty regarding the perception of credit risk across financial institutions has led to, and may continue to lead to, reductions in access to traditional sources of funding, such as the wholesale lending markets, or increases in the costs of accessing such funding.

+Although credit markets continued to improve during 2013, if any of the problems discussed above continue or recur, NWB Bank's access to the wholesale lending markets, which is its principal source of liquidity, could be restricted or available only at a higher cost.

 The availability and cost of financing depends on a variety of factors such as the market conditions referred to above, as well as the general availability of funds, the volume of trading activities, the overall availability of funds to the financial services industry, an issuer's credit ratings and credit capacity, as well as the possibility that customers or lenders could develop a negative perception of an issuer's long- or short-term financial prospects.
-NWB Bank's access to funds and the cost of such funds is significantly influenced by views of rating agencies.
+NWB Bank's access to funds and the cost of such funds is significantly influenced by the views of rating agencies.
 If NWB Bank's access to the capital markets or the cost of accessing such markets should increase significantly or if NWB Bank is unable to attract other sources of financing, these developments could have an adverse effect on NWB Bank's financial condition and results of operations and could, in turn, impair NWB Bank's access to liquidity.